-Beginning with the 2013 Super Stakes and for all subsequent NCHA produced and/or approved events, if it is determined that the use of any drug or medication was not allowed by the Medication Rules or was not within the Guidelines in the NCHA Rule Book, the responsible party or parties will be subject to disciplinary action.
+For all NCHA produced and/or approved events, if it is determined that the use of any drug or medication was not allowed by the Medication Rules or was not within the Guidelines in the NCHA Rule Book, the responsible party or parties will be subject to disciplinary action.
 The initial determination of whether a medication rule violation has occurred will be based upon the lab results.